-Frequently Asked Questions about the Amendments to Broker/Dealer Books and Records Rules Under the Securities Exchange Act of 1934
+Frequently Asked Questions about the 2001 Amendments to Broker-Dealer Books and Records Rules Under the Securities Exchange Act of 1934

 On October 25, 2001, the Securities and Exchange Commission ("SEC" or "Commission") adopted amendments to Rules 17a-3 and 17a-4 under the Securities Exchange Act of 1934 ("Exchange Act") to clarify and expand record keeping requirements in connection with purchase and sale documents, customer records, associated person records, customer complaint records, and certain other matters.1

-The amendments also require broker/dealers to maintain or promptly produce certain records at each office to which those records relate.
-The amendments become effective on May 2, 2003.
+The amendments also require broker-dealers to maintain or promptly produce certain records at each office to which those records relate.
+The amendments became effective on May 2, 2003.

-The answers expressed below are staff opinions only and have not been reviewed or endorsed by NASD's Board, nor have they been approved by the SEC.
+The answers expressed below are staff opinions only and have not been reviewed or endorsed by FINRA's Board of Governors, nor have they been approved by the SEC.

 Question 1: What are the new requirements for order tickets?